 TL;DR: Go Forth and Explore

 Fantasy dildos are the perfect way to add some color into your sex life while exploring your kinky side.
 Want a dragon in your vagina?
 A sword in your ass?
 Or maybe an eggplant, a unicorn horn, an alligator, an Orc, or Cthulhu himself, all in body-safe, sanitizable silicone?

-If so, start exploring all the fantasy toy makers out there right now!10 My Where to Shop post also includes a section about my personal experiences with Etsy shops/small toymakers.
+If so, start exploring all the fantasy toy makers out there right now!
+My Where to Shop post also includes my personal recommendations.
 I’ve had a super-fun time roaming through the texture-filled, colorful world of fantasy toys, and I hope you have (or will) too!